 What we do & how to access help

 Baobab advocates give confidential advice and assistance to women on immigration, health, financial and housing issues.
 As well as information on other projects and services, colleges and support groups.
 We focus on undocumented and asylum seeking women, and help newly granted refugees and settled women access established community services.
 We prioritise women who have been affected by gender violence and trafficking.

 Our trauma informed ethos is to engage women to learn about and navigate the system in a positive way, stand in their own power and draw on supportive people and networks.
-Practicing advocates have years experience and are working with newly qualified advocates, we are all developing casework skills.
-We work with community interpreters.
+Practicing advocates have years experience we are all developing casework skills.
+We work with community and professional interpreters.